-With the line (A) tied to the shield at the far end, measure (at the nearest end):
+With the line A tied to the shield at the far end, measure (at the nearest end):

-• Line (A) to shield, less than 70 ohms11.
+• Line (A) to shield, less than 70 ohms.
 (If over 70 ohms, lines are crossed.)

-11 Values for shorter lengths are proportionate because this is a linear function.
+Values for shorter lengths are proportionate because this is a linear function.